 Doses up to 30 grams per day are usually well tolerated.

-No effect on liver function, blood glucose, or concentration of blood electrolytes have been reported [R].
+No effect on liver function, blood glucose, or concentration of blood electrolytes has been reported .

-A meta-analysis of 11 studies (DB-RCT) including 387 healthy participants indicates that it can significantly lower blood pressure [R].
+A meta-analysis of 11 studies including 387 healthy participants indicated that it can significantly lower blood pressure .

 At higher doses, arginine has been reported to give a bitter taste in the mouth.

-Arginine alpha-ketoglutarate supplement should not be used by individuals who have had a heart attack [R].
+Arginine alpha-ketoglutarate supplements should not be used by people with a history of heart attack .

-Arginine supplementation should be used with caution in infants, pregnant or lactating women, and in individuals with viral infections or serious kidney or liver malfunction, asthma, or cancer [R, R].
+Arginine supplementation should be used with caution in infants, pregnant or lactating women, and in individuals with viral infections or serious kidney or liver malfunction, asthma, or cancer [18, 13].

 Patients with herpes infections should take L-arginine with caution, as it may aggravate the virus and increase symptoms.
-However, this caution has not been validated in clinical trials [R].
+However, this caution has not been validated in clinical trials .

 Limitations and Caveats

 Research-based evidence to support the use of arginine alpha-ketoglutarate to increase strength and improve exercise performance is limited and not conclusive.
-More studies are needed to demonstrate the beneficial effects of arginine alpha-ketoglutarate supplementation in various disease conditions [R, R].
+More studies are needed to demonstrate the beneficial effects of arginine alpha-ketoglutarate supplementation in various health conditions [1, 24].